stronnag/wayfarer/README.md

 ### Bug reports

 Please provide the `stderr` information (run wayfarer from a terminal).
-Bug reports should provide:
+Bug reports should also provide:

 * Operating system and version
-* Details of window manger / desktop environment
+* Details of window manger / desktop environment / GPU